0xtavian/axiom-wiki/Cheatsheet.md

 # Cheatsheet

-I've put together a little cheatsheet to help you on your way!
+A little cheatsheet to help you on your way!

 ---
 # axiom-build
 **Pick a Packer provisioner** :hatching_chick:
 > You must run axiom-configure before anything else.
-THis creates your axiom.json file which is required by other commands.
+This creates your axiom.json file which is required by other commands.
 ```
 axiom-build
 ```
 > We currently offer [three](https://github.com/pry0cc/axiom/tree/master/images/provisioners) different base images you can provision, and 2 custom images.
-> - [Default](https://github.com/pry0cc/axiom/blob/master/images/provisioners/default.json) provisioner comes with all tools installed.
+> - [Default](https://github.com/pry0cc/axiom/blob/master/images/provisioners/default.json) is our latest iteration of axiom provisioners.
+It comes with all tools installed and has been optimized for readability.
+Recommended for axiom-feet.
 > - [ReconFTW](https://github.com/pry0cc/axiom/blob/master/images/provisioners/reconftw.json) provisioner comes with all tools installed.
 > - [Barebones](https://github.com/pry0cc/axiom/blob/master/images/provisioners/barebones.json) provisioner comes with no tools installed and is just the base ubuntu image.

 > Custom Images:
-> - [Full](https://github.com/pry0cc/axiom/blob/master/images/provisioners/full.json) provisioner comes with only tools with [modules](https://github.com/pry0cc/axiom/tree/master/modules) availabled.
-Reccomended for axiom-feet.
+> - [Classic](https://github.com/pry0cc/axiom/blob/master/images/provisioners/classic.json) provisioner comes with most module and it the first iteration of axiom provisioners.
-> - [Light](https://github.com/pry0cc/axiom/blob/master/images/provisioners/light.json) provsioner comes with zsh and a few other minor adjustments over the barebones provsioner.
+> - [Light](https://github.com/pry0cc/axiom/blob/master/images/provisioners/light.json) provisioner comes with zsh and a few other minor adjustments over the barebones provisioner.
-> If you want to bring-your-own Packer JSON provisioner, select custom. *Make sure your packer json is placed in ~/.axiom/images/provsioners*
 ---
+* If you want to bring-your-own Packer JSON provisioner, select custom.
+Make sure your packer json is placed in ~/.axiom/images/provisioners
 # axiom-init
 **Initialize a single instance** :seedling: